VigneshSrinivasan10/scaling-recipes/README.md

 ## Thanks

 The project starts from a very cool [notebook](https://bm371613.github.io/conditional-flow-matching/) on flow matching.
+A lot of the code for scaling is borrowed from this [guide](https://github.com/cloneofsimo/scaling-guide/).